50 celebrities with a history of protest

 After a fatal shooting occurred during a screening of her film “Trainwreck,” comedian and actress Amy Schumer joined her family member Sen. Chuck Schumer in advocating for gun control reform in the United States.
 Alongside Emily Ratajkowski, Schumer was arrested in 2018 during a protest against the nomination of Brett Kavanaugh to the Supreme Court.

 Primarily fighting for progressive and leftist causes, actress Susan Sarandon is also known for being a UNICEF Goodwill Ambassador.
-A demonstration in 1999 over the police killing of an African immigrant in New York City had Sarandon and 218 other protesters arrested.
-Sarandon was also arrested in 2018 for a sit-in protest against ICE and the Trump administration’s immigration policies.
+A demonstration in 1999 over the police killing of an African immigrant in New York City led to the arrests of Sarandon and 218 other protesters.

 Though the public image and perception of Miley Cyrus has changed through the years, the singer has made her support for social causes quite clear in the past decade.
-Cyrus has participated in benefit concerts and contributed charity singles, but her biggest contribution is her founding of the Happy Hippie Foundation, which supports LGBTQ+ rights, homeless youths, and other vulnerable populations.
+Cyrus has participated in benefit concerts and contributed charity singles.
+Her biggest contribution is her founding of the Happy Hippie Foundation, which supports LGBTQ+ rights, homeless youths, and other vulnerable populations.

 Broadway and Hollywood star Liza Minnelli is also a well-known philanthropist and has expressed her support for multiple causes, including LGBTQ+ rights.
 Minnelli was heavily invested in the AIDS crisis and incited Elizabeth Taylor’s own activism in raising awareness and funds for AIDS research.